Code-Institute-Submissions/Cuisine/README.md

 ## User experience

-Users wanted a way to be easily able to find new recipes, written by people of all skills and abilities, and also to easily share their own recipes.
+Users wanted an easy way to find new recipes, written by people of all skills and abilities, and also to easily share their own recipes.

-For example, please read the user stories below  (which guided our design decisions):
+For example, here are some user stories below:

 * **User A**: "I want to be able to find recipes, and be able to read the ingredients from my smartphone"